My neonate

 silenced by death, before being resurrected back into any realm of blood and

 breath, however horrid?
-And in a world which echoes nearly every cry to and
+And in a world that echoes nearly every cry to and from

 babble into any breath anyway?